Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/javascript-root-objects.md

 ## Description

 It is possible to create and add custom script APIs implemented in Java and accessible as root objects in JavaScript.
-This provides an integration point for Alfresco Content Services extensions to provide custom JavaScript APIs where appropriate.
+This provides an integration point for Content Services extensions to provide custom JavaScript APIs where appropriate.

 In order to implement a custom JavaScript API it is recommended that you develop a POJO (Plain Old Java Object) that extends the base class `org.alfresco.repo.processor.BaseProcessorExtension`.
 The `public` methods of your class will be